Matheen04/ExpressSamplePorject/README.md

-# ExpressSamplePorject
+# NodeSampleProject
-This is a sample project using express.js
+This is a basic node js application that reads a file and send the data to UI